-You can use the Cloud Images service to import custom virtual machine disk images into the Rackspace open cloud.
-For such images to boot correctly, they must be prepared according to the following requirements and instructions.
+You can use the Cloud Images service to import custom virtual machine disk images into the Rackspace Open Cloud.
+In order for these images to boot correctly, they must be prepared according to the following requirements and instructions.

-Note: A Cloud Files object, whether a Dynamic Large Object or a Static Large Object, is considered to be a single file for this purpose.
+Note: A Cloud Files object, whether a Dynamic Large Object (DLO) or a Static Large Object (SLO), is considered to be a single file for this purpose.

 Images must not expand to a system disk larger than 160 GB.

-Note: Given the limitations related to this software platform, image import is not available for Windows images.
+Note: Because of the limitations related to this software platform, import is not available for Windows images.

 Prepare an image offline using XenServer

-If you are preparing an image specifically for use in the Rackspace open cloud, we recommend that you prepare it offline using a local installation of XenServer.
+If you are preparing an image specifically for use in the Rackspace Open Cloud, we recommend that you prepare it offline by using a local installation of XenServer.

 For instructions for preparing an image on Linux, see Create a server image for the Rackspace Open Cloud.

 Prepare an image online in another cloud

-If you already have a server in another cloud, and you’d like to boot an instance of it in the Rackspace open cloud, we recommend that you make a copy of your server and make the necessary configuration and software changes in the other cloud before you export an image of that server.
-That’s because it’s a lot easier to work with a living server rather than try to make offline modifications to a virtual machine image.
+If you already have a server in another cloud and you want to boot an instance of it in the Rackspace Open Cloud, we recommend that you make a copy of your server and make the necessary configuration and software changes in the other cloud before you export an image of that server.
+We recommend this approach because it’s much easier to work with a living server rather than to try to make offline modifications to a virtual machine image.

-Basically, we suggest that you do the following:
+We suggest that you take the following steps:

 - In the other cloud, create an image of the server that you want to bring over to the Rackspace Open Cloud.

-- In the other cloud, boot a new server from the image you just created.
+- In the other cloud, boot a new server from the image that you just created.

 - In the other cloud, make appropriate modifications to the new server so that it can work in the Rackspace Open Cloud.

 - In the other cloud, create an image of the new server.

-- In the other cloud, export the image you just created.
+- In the other cloud, export the image that you just created.

 - Offline, convert the image to the VHD format.